ibzip/api-aggregator/design.md

 ## Overview

-The VESTIGAS backend application is designed with a modern, asynchronous architecture focused on scalability, performance, and maintainability.
+The API aggregator backend application is designed with a modern, asynchronous architecture focused on scalability, performance, and maintainability.
 It employs FastAPI as the web framework, Celery with RabbitMQ for asynchronous and periodic task management, and SQLite for database persistence.

 ## Components